kauzerei/openautolab/docs/src/web_update.md

 Connect the Arduino Nano on the OpenAutoLab mainboard to your PC using a USB cable.

 This should work on Linux, Mac OS X and Windows >= 10.

+The `Releases` downloads should always work.
+For the development `Builds` downloads you need to be logged-in to GitHub and they can not be too far in the past.